 The Gx interface is a critical link within the IMS architecture that connects the Policy and Charging Rules Function (PCRF) to other network elements, such as the P-CSCF or Packet Gateway (P-GW), depending on the scenario.
 It uses the Diameter protocol to facilitate the exchange of policy and charging control information.
 This interface plays a key role in managing Quality of Service (QoS) rules and ensuring that data sessions are aligned with user-specific policies and subscription details, enabling efficient and optimized service delivery.

-• Purpose: Connects the P-GW (Cellular Network) in some cases to the PCRF.
+- Purpose: Connects the P-GW or another policy enforcement function to the PCRF.

 Rx Interface